raffaem/pdfsak/README.md

 * Add watermarks
 * And more

-It work on Linux, macOS and Windows.
+PDFsak has been tested on Windows and Linux (in particular, Fedora).

+It should work also on macOS, although it has not been tested on this platform.

 ## Documentation